- Home

 Non-Commissioned Employee Benefits

-Non-Commissioned Employee Benefits include but no limited to:
+Non-Commissioned Employee Benefits include but are not limited to:

 - Medical and Dental paid for employee, dependent coverage is available.

-- Life Insurance in the amount of $20,000 paid for employee with additional coverage available on employee and dependents.
+- Life Insurance in the amount of $20,000 paid for employees with additional coverage available on employees and dependents.

-- Vision, Injury, Cancer, Hospitalization, and Critical Care Coverage available for employee and dependents.
+- Vision, Injury, Cancer, Hospitalization, and Critical Care Coverage available for employees and dependents.

 - Education: The City offers various training classes and seminars at no cost to the employee.

-- College reimbursement up to 50% of tuition costs with and annual limit up to $1,500.
+- College reimbursement of up to 50% of tuition costs with an annual limit of up to $1,500.

 - Holidays: The City offers 12 paid Holidays